Efficient Metric Learning for the Analysis of Motion Data: Datasets and Experiments

 \subsubsection{Dance dataset}

 For the \textit{dance} dataset, we calculate the relevance value of features as $\mathrm{diag}(\mathbf{L}^t\mathbf{L})$ based on the transformation matrix $\mathbf{L}$ which is obtained via DTW-LMNN, see section~\ref{sec:sec_acc}.
-For the graphical display, we normalise the profiles to the range $[0, 1]$.
+For the graphical display, we normalize the profiles to the range $[0, 1]$.
 Since $\mathbf{L}$ is different for different cross-validation partitions, we report the average and variance of each diagonal value.
-The resulting relevance profile without regularisation is displayed in Fig.~\ref{fig:dance_Rel}-bottom.
+The resulting relevance profile without regularization is displayed in Fig.~\ref{fig:dance_Rel}-bottom.
 The total variance of this profile is $4.47$.

 In comparison, we regularize the matrix $\mathbf{L}$ according to Eq.~\ref{dtwtrafo}.
 Thereby, the eigenvectors $\vec u^i$ of the vectors of the distance matrix $\mathbf{D}$ for the eigenvalue $0$ are determined based on the training set.
-We report the result for the choice of $12$ effective dimensions of the eigenvectors, Fig.~\ref{fig:dance_diag_val} shows the corresponding eigenvalue profile.
+We report the result for the choice of $12$ effective dimensions of the eigenvectors by showing the corresponding eigenvalue profile in Fig.~\ref{fig:dance_diag_val}.
 The resulting regularized profile is shown in Fig.~\ref{fig:dance_eff}-top.
-Obviously, much fewer features are singled out as relevant.
+Clearly, much fewer features are singled out as relevant.
 Further, the variance of the profile is reduced to $2.86$.

 \stickfig{Dance_CV_Stick_Figure.eps}{dance}